• Skip to primary navigation

 Instructions

-2. Pour ¼ cup water into the bowl of a stand mixer.
-Sprinkle the gelatin over the surface of the water and leave the mixture to set without touching it for 10 minutes while you move on to step 3.
+• Pour ¼ cup water into the bowl of a stand mixer.
+Sprinkle the gelatin over the surface of the water and leave the mixture to bloom without touching it for 10 minutes while you move on to step 3.

-3. Add sugar, honey, and remaining ½ cup water to a medium saucepan.
+• Add sugar, honey, and remaining ½ cup water to a medium saucepan.
 Cook over medium heat, stirring until the sugar dissolves.
-Bring the mixture to a simmer and cook without stirring until a candy thermometer reads 240°F, about 12-15 minutes.
+Bring the mixture to a simmer and cook without stirring until a thermometer reads 240°F, about 12-15 minutes.

-5. Lightly coat a spatula with cooking spray and use it to scrape the marshmallow mixture into the prepared pan.
+• Lightly coat a spatula with cooking spray and use it to scrape the marshmallow mixture into the prepared pan.
 Spread the mixture so it fills the pan and smooth the top of the mixture (it’s okay if it isn’t totally even).
-Cover the pan with plastic wrap and let the marshmallow set for 1 hour.
+Cover the pan tightly with plastic wrap and let the marshmallow set for at least 4 hours or overnight hour.

-6. Once set, remove marshmallow from pan and peel away parchment paper.
-Lightly coat a carving knife or chef’s knife with non-stick spray and cut the large marshmallow square into 8 rows and 8 columns to create 64 squares.
+• Once set, remove marshmallow from pan by lifting up the parchment paper and place it onto a cutting board.
+Lightly coat a large knife with oil or non-stick spray and cut the large marshmallow square into 4 rows and 4 columns to create 16 two inch squares.

-7. In a small bowl, whisk together confectioners sugar and cornstarch.
+• In a small bowl, whisk together confectioners' sugar and cornstarch.
 Dip each marshmallow square into the bowl and gently coat each side with the sugar mixture, tapping off any excess.

 Notes

-Storage: Store marshmallows in an airtight container for up to a month.
+Storage: Store marshmallows in an airtight container at room temperature for up to a month.
 Place sheets of wax paper or parchment paper between stacked marshmallows to keep them from sticking to one another.

 Reader Interactions